Bi1ku/pokemon-self-bot/README.md

 6. Create a .env file in the root of the directory and add the environment variables (#4, #5)
 7. `yarn watch`
 8. `python main.py`

+### Running the bot

+1. Add all three bots to a private server with the [Pokémon](https://top.gg/bot/669228505128501258) bot.
+2. Then simply log into the spam bot 1 account and type `.start_spam`
 <br>

 > :warning: **This is against discord's TOS**: Use at your own risk!